 Wednesday: WORKSHOP, 4 - 7 pm

 Need help getting started?
 Let one of our knowledgeable mentors assist you!
-Whether you're new to digital media or a burgeoning expert, mentors can help you create or just find what you're looking for.
-Mentors lead weekly workshops at each Labs space, but will also be available to help you learn how to use The Labs' software and equipment for projects big or small, from school assignments to your own works of art.
+Whether you're new to digital media or a seasoned expert, mentors can help you create or just share ideas.
+Mentors lead weekly workshops, but are also be available to help you learn how to use The Labs' software and equipment for projects big or small, from school assignments to your own works of art.
 Just ask!

 Nicole Antonuccio: When I was eight my brother and I made a movie about pirates using a miniature sailboat, an army man, and diamond shaped paperweight that we filmed on our dad's ancient over-the-shoulder VHS video camera.
 My brother composed a score on his guitar, and I created the story.
 It was my first movie, and it taught me that with a strong vision, some basic equipment and a creative spirit anything is possible.